Cambria County Prison faces ammunition shortage for training, warden says

 Emergency stockpiles are healthy, but training is where the shortage is felt, he said.

-Smith said 45 staff completed firearms training recently — 75 would normally be trained.
+Smith said 45 staff members completed firearms training recently — 75 would normally be trained.

 The shortage especially affects 9mm and .40 caliber pistol ammunition.